 You can still do this, but nowadays, the same process can be carried out much more easily with the use of an electric food dehydrator.
 Thank goodness!

 I do occasionally dehydrate foods by hanging in the sun.
-My very cool husband is researching plans for building a solar dehydrator for me….(can you see me rubbing my hands with glee!!)
+My very cool husband is researching plans for building a solar dehydrator for me…(can’t you see me rubbing my hands with glee!)

-There are different types of dehydrators on the market and so to find one to suit your needs should be easy.
+There are different types of dehydrators on the market, and so finding one to suit your needs should be easy.
 Check out the food dehydrator review of the brand you are considering.
 For example, a person living alone will not need a commercial dehydrator, just as a person planning on filling a pantry for storage will be looking for something a little larger.

-When it comes to air flow there are two basic types of dehydrators, one that has a vertical air flow and one that has a horizontal air flow.
+When it comes to air flow in food dehydrators, there are two basic types of dehydrators: one that has a vertical air flow and one that has a horizontal air flow.

 - The vertical air flow dehydrator can either have the fan at the top or at the bottom of the unit.

 - The horizontal air flow dehydrator has a fan that is located at the back of the unit.
 This tends to give a more even heat throughout the unit, and there is often less flavor mixing between different types of foods when various foods are being dehydrated at the same time.